Legendary Rocks: OS Grid Reference – SD 98696 56105

 Archaeology & History

-I know of no previous accounts of this giant elongated boulder, forty feet long and about the same size as our legendary Hitching Stone that’s nestled below the small cliffs.
+Known as an abode of the little people in the 19th century and shown on the earliest Ordnance Survey map of the region, I know of no previous accounts of this giant elongated boulder, forty feet long and nearly the same size as our legendary Hitching Stone that’s nestled below the small cliffs.
 The boulder is surrounded by what seems like cairn-material on all sides (though it doesn’t look prehistoric).
 You’re looking straight west from here, right at the three small paps of Sharp Haw, Rough Haw and Flasby Fell.
 If you like huge rocky outcrops, this (and others nearby) will make your day!

 Said to have been the abode of the little people in ages gone by; though even an old chap we met on our wander here told us how the legends it once held “have died with the old folk it seems.”